 We want to enable people to have choice and control over the way their needs are met; we do this through a process known as self directed support.

 Request an assessment

-If you think you could benefit from social care services you can request a supported assessment by contacting our Helpdesk on 01202 633902 or email at firstname.lastname@example.org, or by asking someone else to do so on your behalf, such as a friend, relative, GP or District Nurse.
+If you live in Poole and think you could benefit from social care services, you can request a supported assessment by contacting our Adult Social Care Contact Centre on 01202 123654, by email to firstname.lastname@example.org, or by asking someone else to do so on your behalf, such as a friend, relative, GP or District Nurse.